-Remote peak flow monitoring, commonly used to monitor chronic care patients, is a remote therapeutic monitoring service approved by Medicare.
-FDA-cleared peak flow meter devices that meet Medicare billing guidelines are eligible for reimbursement.
-This article summarizes how to bill for remote therapeutic monitoring services to receive Center for Medicaid and Medicare Services (CMS) reimbursement.
+Remote peak flow monitoring is commonly used to monitor asthma and COPD.
+Patients enrolled in a remote therapeutic monitoring (RTM) program will use an FDA-cleared peak flow meter device.
+The service is covered under Medicare and eligible for reimbursement.
+This article summarizes the proper procedures for billing for remote therapeutic monitoring services according to the Centers for Medicaid and Medicare Services (CMS) guidelines.

 Remote Peak Flow Monitoring Overview

-Digital spirometers and peak flow meters are handheld remote therapeutic monitoring devices that measure peak expiratory flow using Bluetooth or cellular connections.
-When patient data is captured on the remote peak flow monitoring medical device, it is transmitted securely to a clinician’s software portal.
-Many RTM devices offer patients easy-to-use tools that help engage active participation in care management.
+Digital RTM spirometers and peak flow meters are handheld remote therapeutic monitoring devices that measure peak expiratory flow using Bluetooth or cellular connections.
+When patient measurement is captured by the remote peak flow monitoring medical device, it is transmitted securely to a clinician’s software portal.
+Many RTM devices are easy-to-use tools that help engage active participation in care management.

 Medicare Reimbursement